 How to get there:

 To get to Brisbane, you can fly from most Australian capital cities.
-Sydney, Melbourne, Adelaide, Darwin and Perth are the main hubs.
+Sydney, Melbourne, Adelaide, Darwin and Perth being the main hubs.

 Great Australian Bight

 The Great Australian Bight is a large, open bay in the Indian Ocean which extends across part of South and Western Australia.
 Some areas of the bight are quite remote.
-It covers 46,000 square kilometres with ocean depths of 15 to approx. 6,000 metres.
+The bight covers 46,000 square kilometres with ocean depths of 15 to approx. 6,000 metres.

 From the Great Australian Bight, the nearest land mass in a southerly direction is Antarctica.
-Marine animals such as the Southern Right Whale and the Australian Sea Lion live here.
+Marine animals such as the Southern Right Whale and the Australian Sea Lion live and migrate here.

 How to get there: